silence-kai/IPsecVPN/DMVPN over IPv6/issue.md

 　　ospfv3 priority 254  #  ipv6 ospf priority 254
 　　ospfv3 1 ipv6 area 1  #  ipv6 ospf network broadcast

-Is "ipv6 ospf network broadcast" equal to "ospfv3 network broadcast" ? because I 've configured it for my company,
+Is "ipv6 ospf network broadcast "equal to "ospfv3 network broadcast" ?
+Is "ospfv3 1 ipv6 area 1" equal "ipv6 ospf network broadcast" ?
-I have never do the test for this.
+because I 've configured it for my company, I have never do the test for this.